n7a1b4kx/odin-library/README.md

 # odin-library
-Library Object Project // for practicing the object functions and concepts
+Library Object Project (for practicing the object functions and concepts)